JackHalgh/The-Seasonal-Soundscap-Project/January.md

 - Temp: 25C
 - Weather: Sunny.
 - Audio: Wow!
-All the band members are here and jamming!
+All of the band members are here and jamming together.
+Water boatmen can be heard stridulating over the constant ticking of aquatic plants.

 ![June OSP](https://user-images.githubusercontent.com/74665965/122210503-a0ece880-ce9d-11eb-8d1a-e4d643c9479d.jpg)